reza-qsr/wp2laravel/README.md

 ---
 ## Installation

-Install the package via Composer:
+Install the package via Composer :
 ```
 composer require rezaqsr/wp2laravel
 ```
-Publish the configuration file:
+Publish the configuration file :
 ```
 php artisan vendor:publish --tag=wp2laravel-config
 ```
-This will create `config/wp2laravel.php`, where you can specify the database connection name for your WordPress.
+This will create `config/wp2laravel.php`, where you can specify the database connection name for your WordPress. in case tables have different prefix.
 ---
 ## Usage
 The package provides a facade Wp2Laravel for easy access to all methods.
-Import the facade at the top of your file:
+Import the facade at the top of your file :
 ```
 use RezaQsr\Wp2Laravel\Facades\Wp2Laravel;
 ```